 The reverse side features various local wildlife, like elephants, rhinos, and giraffes, reflecting Botswana’s rich natural heritage.

 These banknotes are widely accepted throughout the country and essential to everyday transactions.
 When travelling in Botswana, carrying a mix of banknotes for different expenses and situations is advisable.

 Coins in Botswana

-Botswanan coins range from 5 thebe (0.05 pula) to 5 pula.
-The thebe is the subunit of the pula, with 100 thebe in 1 pula.
+Coins in Botswana come in various denominations.
+This includes 5, 10, 25, and 50 thebe and 1, 2 and 5 pula.
+The thebe is the subunit of the pula, with 100 thebe to each pula.